sahwar/madgalaxy/README.md

 If a debug group is included in the DEBUG variable, it is logged to the console, and if it is excluded, it is not logged to the console.

-Here is some more documentation od debug: https://github.com/visionmedia/debug
+Here is some more documentation on debug: https://github.com/visionmedia/debug